Davidson Young Scholars - Frequently Asked Questions

 The ACT, SAT, and EXPLORE are evaluated based on the grade the student was in at the time the test was taken.
 Please see the Qualification Criteria page for score requirements.
 As testing is always reviewed in the context of the entire application, please feel free to include additional information for the review committee to consider regarding your child’s age at the time of testing.
 This may be added to the Supplemental Information section of the application or in the open-ended discussion questions.

 Q. Does the Davidson Institute have a reporting code for the SAT or ACT?

 No. Official score reports are submitted by parents once they become available.

-Q. My child does not produce a lot of work samples, what you would suggest?
+Q. My child does not produce a lot of work samples, what do you suggest?

-Q. Is a video of my child’s music performance and ability considered a portfolio item?
+Q. Can I submit a video of my child’s music performance or samples of artwork?

-No. While videos of musicianship years beyond same-age peers displays talent, it does not demonstrate the academic qualifiers we look for in portfolio items when determining eligibility for the Young Scholars program.
-All fine arts submissions will be looked upon as supplemental to academic work, not taking the place of academic work samples.
+This information will not add to the review committee’s decision.
+While videos of musicianship or artistic pieces years beyond same-age peers displays talent, it does not demonstrate the academic qualifiers we look for when determining eligibility for the Young Scholars program.
+The services provided by the Young Scholars program are not designed to nurture these types of talent.

 Q. Can I submit awards/certificates or report cards to show my child’s accomplishments?